-Department: Utilization Management Policy and Procedure No: MCD-OH-CLI-H1134 Policy and Procedure Title: Dysarthria Rehabilitation Medical Necessity Process Cycle: Annually Responsible Departments: Clinical Approved By: Mark Rastetter, MD Effective Date: 2/1/2023 Revised:
+Department: Utilization Management Policy and Procedure No: MCD-OH-CLI-H1142 Policy and Procedure Title: Foot Orthotics Custom Medical Necessity Process Cycle: Annually Responsible Departments: Clinical Approved By: Mark Rastetter, MD Effective Date: 2/1/2023 Revised:

-- b.
-Reduction, suspension, or termination of services prior to the member receiving the services previously authorized by the MCO; - c.
-Denial, in whole or part, of payment for a service (a denial, in whole or in part, of a payment for a service solely because the claim does not meet the definition of a "clean claim" is not an adverse benefit determination); - d.
-Failure to provide services in a timely manner as specified in OAC rule 5160-26-03.1; - e.
-Failure to act within the resolution timeframes specified in this rule; or - f.
+- a.
+Denial or limited authorization of a requested service, including determinations - b. based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit; - c.
+Reduction, suspension, or termination of services prior to the member receiving the services previously authorized by the MCO; - d.
+Denial, in whole or part, of payment for a service (a denial, in whole or in part, of a payment for a service solely because the claim does not meet the definition of a "clean claim" is not an adverse benefit determination); - e.
+Failure to provide services in a timely manner as specified in OAC rule 5160-26-03.1; - f.
+Failure to act within the resolution timeframes specified in this rule; or - g.
 Denial of a member's request to dispute a financial liability, including cost sharing, co-payments, premiums, deductibles, coinsurance, and other member financial liabilities, if applicable.